 Video projects for your startup are essential to gaining leads and retaining existing customers.
 Some of the best examples we’ve seen in this article push the boundaries of what we are used to seeing with videos aimed at conversion.
 In the end, we thank them for it with plenty of shares.

 With the right equipment and a great team, you can create a real work of art that is both fun to watch and creates interest for your business.
 While you might already know the message you want to put across to your audience, you might not know how to put it all together yourself, or you might not have the right team and equipment available.

 That’s where we come in.
 At Vidico, we prioritize the highest quality videos (both live-action and animation) that tell the story of your unique brand.
-We’ve helped startups like Koala, Uber, AirWallex, Square, and many more create engaging explainer videos with real results.
+We’ve helped startups like Koala, Uber, AirWallex, Square, and others create engaging explainer videos with accurate results.

 Looking for the best startup videos around?
 We’re ready to create a video for your startup, too.
 See how we can help you tell your story by getting your free script and video concept today.